Muanya/zuri_project/README.md

 -    logout

+-   The user can create articles and either save them as draft to be edited later or publish them for all to see

+-   The user can also edit articles and delete them

 -    A comment section, *you must be logged in to comment*

 -   The blog was hosted on heroku and can be found [Here](https://p3-blog-app.herokuapp.com/)